birth-outcomes/birth_outcomes_summary/our_study/1_finding_focus.md

 **What we hope to learn** - e.g. timing of caesarean, where caesarean was needed, where caesarean was not needed, where forceps or ventouse deliveries would be unsuccessful, understanding inequalities.

-**Methods** - considering the timing of events; which predictors we include; how we analyse cardiotocograph data; as explored on subsequent pages, how we identify risk factors, and how we assess intervention effectiveness.
+**Methods** - considering the timing of events; which predictors we include; how we analyse cardiotocograph data; how we identify risk factors; how we assess intervention effectiveness.
 `````

 ## Stated aim of this research